Zeex/subhook/README.md

    * `SUBHOOK_FORCE_32BIT` - Configure for compiling 32-bit binaries on 64-bit
      systems (default is `OFF`)

-Use of CMake is not mandatory, the library can be built wihtout it (no extra build configuration is required).
+Use of CMake is not mandatory, the library can be built without it (no extra build configuration is required).

 Examples